mixolydianmel/mixolydianmel/README.md

 ## About Me
 I am a student at Northeastern University in Boston, MA.
 I code games and other things for fun, and I endlessly tweak my workflow/environment so that it's more efficient.
-I'm using Neovim on Alacritty on Hyprland on NixOS currently.
+I'm using Neovim on Alacritty on Hyprland on NixOS.

 ## Highlights
 - 🌲 [Linktree](https://linktr.ee/mixolydianmel)